wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.II.2

 <p class=fip id=p2>
-2.&emsp;Innocence is not a partial attribute.
+2. Innocence is not a partial attribute.
 <sup>2</sup>It is not real <em>until</em> it is total.
 <sup>3</sup>The partly innocent are apt to be quite foolish at times.
 <sup>4</sup>It is not until their innocence becomes a viewpoint with universal application that it becomes wisdom.